Every collaboration you see on Instagram isn’t a quick call, post a photo, and call it a day.

 4. Be true to Your own Brand

-Have you ever wondered over to an Instagram page where the influencer has 1,000 posts of brand collaborations?
+Have you ever wandered over to an Instagram page where the influencer has 1,000 posts of brand collaborations?
 Some photos are with a bottle of perfume, others are in workout clothes, and a good amount of photos are with hundreds of products that don’t have anything in common.
 Whether you are a brand or influencer, you need to find a niche.
 Choose a topic you’re passionate about and can sell to your followers.
 For example, if you love trendy pieces then look at apparel brands.
 If you’re passionate about animals then promote products that don’t test on animals.
 If there isn’t a theme, then it comes across as unauthentic and inorganic.